 We continue to relentlessly innovate so you can build world-class voice technology and ambient computing experiences for our shared customers.
 Whether you’re a developer, brand, or device maker, we’re building the tools and removing barriers for you to do what you do best.
 There’s never been a better time to develop for Alexa.

-To see a list of all the tools and features or sign up for previews, check out the Alexa Live release round-up.
+To see a list of all the tools and features, check out the Alexa Live release round-up.

 We can’t wait to see what you build!